samtech-solutions/water-solution/README.md

 #A user will Map an area will clean water in our map
 #An admin will confirm the location mapped
 #users will be able to see and locate where clean water is available
+#Create a database 'locations' and import locations.sql file
 #login details for demo only emails not valified.
 Admin:
 email:    admin@admin.com